Changes

 for a leadership role.
 Very little, however, is written on leadership

-that our nation is expected to reach by the year 2000 is that
+our nation is expected to reach by the year 2000 is that teachers

-teachers will be provided with the skills they need to prepare
+will be provided with the skills they need to prepare all students

-all students for the next century (National Education Goals
+for the next century (National Education Goals Report, 1994).

-Report, 1994).
-This training can take place either through in-service
+This training can take place either through in-service or pre-service

-or pre-service teacher education.
-It is critical that the leaders
+teacher education.
+It is critical that the leaders responsible

-responsible for training new teachers adequately prepare them
+for training new teachers adequately prepare them for the diversified

 In